adyaruan00/Deploy_StaticWeb_Ady/README.md

 # Deploy_StaticWeb_Ady

-Deploy_StaticWeb_Ady is a simple Vue.js project that automates the process of deploying static websites to GitHub Pages.
+is a simple DevOps project using Vue.js project that automates the process of deploying static websites to GitHub Pages.
 With this project, you can deploy your website with just a few simple steps, without having to worry about the technical details of deployment.

-<h1>Usage<h/1>
+<h3>Usage</h3>
 To use the Deploy_StaticWeb_Ady project, you'll need to have Node.js and Git installed on your system.
 Once you have these dependencies installed, you can follow these steps to deploy your website:

 Clone this repository to your local machine.